 Students in St. Paul withdrawing from the seminary must confer with the Office of Student Development and Support and their advisors, and submit to the Office of the Registrar of their campus a completed petition form before any refunds can be given.
 Students in San Diego should confer with the associate registrar.
-At Seminary of the East, students must submit a completed withdrawal form to their center director before any refunds can be given.
 If a student withdraws from the seminary and subsequently desires to re-enroll, he or she must submit a letter requesting readmission.
 This letter must indicate what the student has done since leaving the seminary, current goals, and how the seminary fits into those goals.

-Bethel Seminary in St. Paul, on the beautiful lakeshore campus of Bethel University, offers students a wide variety of amenities, from housing and intramural athletics to counseling and tutorial assistance.
+Bethel Seminary in St. Paul, on the beautiful lakeshore campus of Bethel University, offers students a wide variety of amenities, from intramural athletics to counseling and tutorial assistance.
 Here you can explore the Bible and its history, as well as ground yourself in theology and spiritual growth.